Morgan Stanley slashes price target on International Business Machines Corporation [IBM] – find out why.

 Morgan Stanley have made an estimate for International Business Machines Corporation shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on April 14, 2022.
 While these analysts kept the previous recommendation, UBS dropped their target price from $136 to $124.
 The new note on the price target was released on January 11, 2022, representing the official price target for International Business Machines Corporation stock.
 Previously, the target price had yet another raise to $140, while Goldman analysts kept a Neutral rating on IBM stock.
 On December 15, 2021, analysts decreased their price target for IBM shares from 151 to 145.

-International Business Machines Corporation [IBM] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.00.
-With this latest performance, IBM shares gained by 4.75% in over the last four-week period, additionally plugging by 15.83% over the last 6 months – not to mention a drop of -2.14% in the past year of trading.
+International Business Machines Corporation [IBM] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.94.
+With this latest performance, IBM shares gained by 1.59% in over the last four-week period, additionally plugging by 10.72% over the last 6 months – not to mention a drop of -4.87% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and International Business Machines Corporation [IBM] shares currently have an operating margin of +12.25 and a Gross Margin at +53.72.
 International Business Machines Corporation’s Net Margin is presently recorded at +8.22.